IT CAME OUT of a blue sky, sweeping down from the north.

 When the work was done, Josseran took the only shelter there was, crouched in the lee of his camel’s flank.
 The first sheets of rain swept towards them.
 A few minutes before they had been blistering in the sun.
 Now they shivered under a barrage of driving sleet.

-He looked up, saw Khutelun, her face transformed by the storm-light, eyes wide.
+He looked up, saw Khutelun, her face transformed by the storm-light.
 There was no mistaking the look on her face: the ice princess of the Tatars was afraid.
 Her companions, too, were gibbering like fools, shrieking and ducking with each peal of thunder.

-“It is a signal from Tengri,” Khutelun shouted.
+“It is a sign from Tengri,” Khutelun shouted.
 “The Spirit of the Blue Sky is angry with us!”

 It is only a storm, Josseran thought.
 Some rain and some thunder.
 How bad can it be?